1Abneesh/Flowers-Image-Classifier/readme.md

 13. License

 ## Overview
 In this project, you'll train an image classifier to recognize different species of flowers.
-With the help of command line parameters you can enter variou parious parameter for yor model and make predictions.
+With the help of command line parameters you can enter various parameter for yor model and make predictions.

 ## Part 1 - Jupyter Notebook Implementation
 The project is broken down into multiple steps: